publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/m__us_usc_t6_ch1.md

     <td>

-Part A—Under Secretary for Border and Transportation Security  </td>
+Part A—Border, Maritime, and Transportation Security Responsibilities and Functions  </td>

   </tr>